bechovang/classroom-quiz-fpt/README.md

 2. **View Dashboard**: Check personal stats and team information
 3. **Participate**: Scan QR codes to earn points and join activities
 4. **Track Progress**: Locked quiz disables answers; if you were the called wrong student, you are blocked for that round.
+5. Student view shows only the current question index (no points), to keep focus.

 ## 🏗️ Project Structure